-Nowadays, numerous students prepare with zeal and zest to crack the interview of the various product-based companies.
-In fact, many students desire to become software developers so that they can later work with FAANG (Facebook, Amazon, Apple, Netflix and Google).
+Nowadays, numerous students prepare with zeal and zest to crack the interview with the various product-based companies.
+In fact, many students desire to become software developers so that they can later work with FAANG (Facebook, Amazon, Apple, Netflix, and Google).

-For landing in a good position, you need to work hard at that level.
-Product-based companies conduct multiple interview rounds and analyse the potential of the candidate thoroughly before releasing the offer.
+For landing a good position, you need to work hard at that level.
+Product-based companies conduct multiple interview rounds and analyze the potential of the candidate thoroughly before releasing the offer.

-Over the years, apart from Competitive Coding and Data Structures and Algorithms, these top-notch recruiters also focus on the computer science curriculum that includes System Design, Operating System, Database Management System, Computer Networks, etc.
+Over the years, apart from Competitive Coding and Data Structures and Algorithms, these top-notch recruiters also focus on the computer science curriculum that includes System Design, Operating Systems, Database Management Systems, Computer Networks, etc.

-If you want to clear all the rounds of a product-based company you need to have a clear concept of the computer-science based subjects.
+If you want to clear all the rounds of a product-based company you need to have a clear concept of computer-science-based subjects.